Investment Rounds Report

 Common viability issues include:

 1. Obtaining consent from all eligible interest holders.
-An eligible interest-holder is a person or organisation that has a legal interest in the land on which a project will take place.
-Interest holders include financial institutions that hold a mortgage over the land, or registered native title bodies corporate.
-If eligible interest-holders do not grant consent for a project to take place on land in which they have an interest, the project cannot proceed.
+An eligible interest holder is a person or organisation that has a legal interest in the land on which a project will take place, for example financial institutions that hold a mortgage over the land or registered Native Title bodies corporate.
+If eligible interest holders do not grant consent for a project to take place on land in which they have an interest, the project cannot proceed.

 3. Changes to a proponent or landholder’s personal situation.